 In addition, the use of condoms, dams and gloves during sexual activity can reduce the risk of exposure to someone else’s blood and hence risk of exposure to hepatitis C. Cover cuts, abrasions and wounds with waterproof dressing to reduce the likelihood of blood to blood contact.

-Deciding to get tested for hepatitis C should be made voluntarily, with informed consent.
+As hepatitis C is not classified as a sexually transmitted illness, states and territories that enforce mandatory sexual health testing of sex workers do not routinely test for hepatitis C. The decision to get tested for hepatitis C should be voluntary, with informed consent.
 Pre-test and post-test information and counselling should be made available in order to provide support and ensure good management and treatment of the infection.

 Symptoms and Effects

 Chronic hepatitis C affects people differently.
-There may be no symptoms at all initially, and many people may not notice many symptoms for 10-20 years.
+There may be no symptoms at first, and many people may not notice symptoms for 10-20 years.
 Hepatitis C can damage the liver, but does not always – it is difficult to predict what could happen for any one person.

 Symptoms and effects of the hepatitis C virus may include: